 In this context, we will particularly focus on the power of investing in financial products such as stocks, bonds and mutual funds.
 However, the reasons why investing is important equally apply to other forms of investments too.

 The line between investing and saving can sometimes be blurred but it’s important to understand the difference.
-When saving, you’re setting aside your money for a later date or a specific goal such as a wedding or a first home.
+When saving, you’re setting aside your money for a later date or a specific goal such as a wedding, first home or new family member.
 Investing on the other hand means putting your money to work to potentially earn a better return in the long run.

 Saving is a good starting point in investing because it provides the funds you need to purchase a range of different assets.
 However, investing goes one step further, helping you to build wealth and achieve personal goals like financial freedom.